-Figure 3: Striping the data across two processors.
+Figure 3.
+Striping the data across two processors.
 (Block capacity = 3)

-tributed RCUBE index and the previous work in [9, 19, 21] is that our distributed RCUBE index method applies a novel combination of Hilbert-curve sort ordering and round robin disk striping for data partitioning.
+A further important difference between our distributed RCUBE index and the previous work in (Gupta et al., 1997; Roussopoulos et al., 1997; Schnitzer and Leutenegger, 1999) is that our distributed RCUBE index method applies a novel combination of Hilbert-curve sort ordering and round robin disk striping for data partitioning.
 Previous approaches used XYZ (sometimes also called lowX or nearest-X) data ordering, which is simply the standard multi-dimensional sort ordering.
 The disadvantage of that approach is that response time deteriorates rapidly when non-primary indices are required, since relevant points are dispersed broadly across the entire data set.
 Our approach applies a combination of Hilbert-curve sort ordering and round robin disk striping.
-Hilbert-curve orderings have been shown to be an effective tool for ordering data such that items that are close to each other in the original space are likely to be placed close to each other in the sorted order [11, 6].
-Experimental evidence indicates a significant performance advantage over the XYZ ordering on sequential range queries [11].
+Hilbert-curve orderings have been shown to be an effective tool for ordering data such that items that are close to each other in the original space are likely to be placed close to each other in the sorted order (Kamel and Faloutsos, 1993; Faloutsos and Roseman, 1989).
+Experimental evidence indicates a significant performance advantage over the XYZ ordering on sequential range queries (Kamel and Faloutsos, 1993).
 Figure 2 illustrates a typical case.
 While XYZ is likely to be efficient for range queries with a large X component and a small Y component, queries with large Y components are likely to require an excessive number of disk accesses.
 In higher dimensions, the problem is exacerbated.
 Hilbert-based ordering, on the other hand, favors no single dimension and is therefore very well suited to arbitrary range queries.
 In the parallel environment, considered here for distributed RCUBE index construction, we have, however, the additional requirement that we seek to balance the retrieval times for arbitrary range queries across all p processors.
 Therefore, an effective data partitioning mechanism is essential.
 Our approach is to stripe the Hilbert-curve ordered data in a round robin fashion such that successive records are sent to successive processors.
 We then build local packed R-trees from the striped data.
-The motivation for this striping pattern is that it dramatically increases the likelihood that the space bounded by the hyperrectangle of an arbitrary user query will be evenly distributed across the p processors.
+The motivation for this striping pattern is that it dramatically increases the likelihood that the space bounded by the hyper-rectangle of an arbitrary user query will be evenly distributed across the p processors.
 Figure 3 illustrates this argument.
 The diagram shows the effect of striping the original space across two processors.
 The user query (shown as a dashed rectangle) results in the retrieval of eight points, with each processor contributing four points from a pair of contiguous blocks.
 It is also worth noting that this example would require four accesses with a sequential R-tree implementation.